ACTION FOR PUBLIC TRANSPORT (NSW) INC.

 - Can draw on whatever source of electricity is used

-- May suit areas where level of demand is between bus and heavy rail
+- May suit areas where level of demand is less than would warrant heavy rail

 DISADVANTAGES of light rail